pupil-labs/dynamic-rim-module/README.rst

 .. image:: https://img.shields.io/badge/skeleton-2022-informational
    :target: https://blog.jaraco.com/skeleton

-This package allows you to use the `Dynamic RIM` module in Pupil Labs.
-This is an extension of our `RIM <https://docs.pupil-labs.com/invisible/explainers/enrichments/#reference-image-mapper>`__ enrichment that allows you to select a display in the reference image and plot the gaze over the content displayed.
+This package allows you to use the Dynamic RIM module in Pupil Labs.

+This is an extension of our `RIM <https://docs.pupil-labs.com/invisible/explainers/enrichments/#reference-image-mapper>`__ enrichment that allows you to select a screen/display in the reference image and plot the gaze over the content displayed on it.
 It will also give you a csv file with the coordinates of the gaze in the screen coordinates.

-To install it use:
+To install it, use:

 ..  code-block:: python